Carmignac Portfolio Family Governed: Letter from the Fund Manager

 What is our outlook for the coming months?

-Notwithstanding a difficult sectoral rotation during 2022 we stick to our long-term process.
+Although the macroeconomic outlook has softened somewhat through the quarter, we maintain our methodical and long-term investment process.
 We invest in fundamentally high-quality companies which also have a significant family or founder shareholder to guide the company and enable long-term strategic decisions.
 Detailed corporate governance analysis is essential to identify the most beneficial names among this group.

 Carmignac Portfolio Family Governed A EUR Acc